kknb1982/pands-problem-sheet/README.md

  </details>

  <details>
-   <summary> lab4.2.3.guess2.py: Asks the user to guess the number until they get it right, they get told if each guess is too high or too low. <\summary>
+   <summary> lab4.2.3.guess2.py: Asks the user to guess the number until they get it right, they get told if each guess is too high or too low. </summary>
    line 6: sets the number to guess line 8: asks the user to insert the next guess lines 9 to 14: is the while loop with nested if and else functions.